Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 I would like to share a short incident where a coworker received tough feedback during a monthly review session.

-Instead of snapping back, she nodded, jotted down a few important points, and later asked for suggestions and how to go ahead with the improvement.
+Instead of snapping back, she nodded, jotted down a few important points, and later asked for suggestions on how to move forward with the improvement.
+This simple act earned her respect.

 Tips: